 2) Professional networker (let’s call this mouse):

 Relationships Matter, as the LinkedIn tag line goes.
 This is what I believe LinkedIn was intended for, professionals connecting up to further each others’ careers.
 This would be the most typical LinkedIn user.
-A salesperson would connect to his or her clients, the client would connect to their suppliers etc. You don’t actually have to have met the other person but you will have dealt with them and deem there is a value being connected for both your careers.
+A salesperson would connect to his or her clients, the client would connect to their suppliers, etc. You don’t actually have to have met the other person but you will have dealt with them and deem there is a value in being connected for both your careers.
 Professional networkers will normally have anything from 200 to one thousand connections.

 3) Exclusive networker (or cat):

-This category of people will only ever connect to people they know well, trust and respect.
+This category of people will only ever connect to people they know well, trust, and respect.
 This type of network is likely to be very selective and can be drawn upon for passing on introductions and recommendations.
 You could say that the exclusive networker is actually not increasing their connections, merely storing them digitally on LinkedIn.
 There can be several reasons for wanting to be an exclusive networker, keeping your connections and activities confidential is certainly a major one.

 While most recruiters are open or professional networkers, some choose to stay exclusive for the simple reason that they don’t want their clients to know what other clients they speak to or they don’t want to bring attention to hot candidates in the market by connecting to them.
 Yes, you can change your settings more private but your connections can still see who you are connected to in common for instance.
 Exclusive networkers will rarely have more than 200 connections, remember that these are tight relationships formed over the years.